GitHub

 Webhook

-Set notify.webhook.url to any HTTPS endpoint.
-Kapkan sends an HTTP POST with a Content-Type: application/json body — the callback payload described below — on every attack start and end.
+Set notify.webhook.url to your receiver URL (use HTTPS — the payload can contain attack detail).
+Kapkan sends an HTTP POST with a Content-Type: application/json body — the callback payload described below — on every event (attack start, attack end, and update_available).
 Non-2xx responses are treated as a delivery error and counted.
 The request carries a bounded timeout, so a hung receiver cannot tie up a delivery slot.

 POST /your/endpoint HTTP/1.1